a.k.a – the power of changing your mind…

 There’s also second crack, which comes a little later.
 This happens when the coffee’s structure starts to fall apart: oils will start to rise to the surface of the bean, and if left too long, it will set on fire!
 Dark roasted coffee gets much closer to second crack, and sometimes will pass it entirely.
 But why?

 Historically, most coffees used to be dark roasted.
-This is because there wasn’t as much focus on the quality of the beans themselves – people just wanted to roast as much as possible.
+This is because there wasn’t as much focus on the quality of the coffee beans themselves – people just wanted to roast as much as possible.
 The problem is, not all coffee cherries are perfect, and some have defects that don’t taste great in a lighter roast.

 Dark roasted coffee has fewer characteristics of the coffee itself, and more of the taste characteristics of the roast.
 For example, you could take a Bourbon from El Salvador and an SL28 from Kenya.
 Roasted light, these taste wildly different, but if you roast them dark enough, they’ll start to taste the same.